What enterprises need to know about DDoS (Distributed Denial of Service) attacks

 One DDoSer can do a lot of damage.
 These denial of service attacks are called distributed because they come from many computers at once.
 A DDoSer controls a large number of computers that have been infected by a Trojan virus.
 The virus is a small application that allows remote command-and-control capabilities of the computer without the user’s knowledge.

-The virus-infected computers are called zombies – because they do whatever the DDoSer commands them to do.
+The virus-infected computers are called zombies – because they do whatever work the DDoSer commands them to do.
 A large group of zombie computers is called a robot network, or botnet.
 Your computer could be part of a botnet without your knowledge.
 You might not notice any difference, or you might notice your computer is not as fast as it used to be.
 That’s because it may be busy participating in a DDoS attack at the same time you are using it.
 Or, you might find out that your computer is infected when your Internet service provider (ISP) drops your service because your computer is sending an unusually high number of network requests.

 Zombie computers in a botnet receive instructions from a command and control server, which is an infected web server.
 DDoSers who have access to a command and control (C&C or CC or C2) server can recruit the botnet to launch DDoS attacks.
 Akamai has identified thousands command-and-control servers and more than 10 million zombies worldwide.
 We track them and notify law enforcement to disable them when possible.